mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 // ...
 ```

-Try running the application and test whether it behave as we defined in the FSM.
+Try running the application and test whether it behaves as we defined in the FSM.

 You just implemented a social robot program as an FSM!